morgandtrembley/GameOfLife/README.md

 You can customize the image parameters as you like but following the comments in the file will produce the best quality images.

-There are other editable parameters in the GameOfLife.cpp file.
+There are other editable parameters in the "GameOfLife.cpp" file.